-Subject Prescribed Description Employment, office trade, professional or vocation Any employment, office, trade, profession or vocation carried on for profit or gain Sponsorship Any payment or provision of any other financial benefit (other than from the relevant authority) made or provided within the relevant period in respect of any expenses incurred by you in carrying out duties as a Member, or towards your election expenses.
-This includes any payment or financial benefit from a trade union within the meaning of the Trade Union and Labour Relations (Consolidation) Act 1992 Contracts Any contract which is made between you or a relevant person (or a body in which you or a relevant person has a beneficial interest) and the Council - (a) under which goods or services are to be provided or works are to be executed; and (b) which has not been fully discharged Land Any beneficial interest in land which is within the Borough.
+Subject Prescribed Description Employment, office trade, professional Any employment, office, trade, or vocation profession or vocation carried on for profit or gain Sponsorship Any payment or provision of any other financial benefit (other than from the relevant authority) made or provided within the relevant period in respect of any expenses incurred by you in carrying out duties as a Member, or towards your election expenses.
+This includes any payment or financial benefit from a trade union within the meaning of the Trade Union and Labour Relations (Consolidation) Act 1992 Contracts Any contract which is made between you or a relevant person (or a body in which you or a relevant person has a beneficial interest) and the Council -(a) under which goods or services are to be provided or works are to be executed; (b) which has not been fully discharged Land Any beneficial interest in land which is within the Borough.
 Licences Any licence (alone or jointly with others) to occupy land in the Borough for a month or longer.
-Subject Prescribed Description Corporate tenancies Any tenancy where (to your knowledge) - (a) the landlord is the Council; and (b) the tenant is a body in which you or a relevant person has a beneficial interest Securities Any beneficial interest in securities of a body where - (a) that body (to your knowledge) has a place of business or land in the Borough; and capital of that body; or
+Prescribed Description Subject Corporate tenancies Any tenancy where (to your knowledge) -(a) the landlord is the Council; and (b) the tenant is a body in which you or a relevant person has a beneficial interest place of business or land in the Borough; and